 14. Self-Watering Planter

+One of the best ways to upcycle your wine bottles is by turning them into sustainable home decor.
 You won’t need to worry about forgetting to take care of your plant with this self-watering planter.
-Now, all you have to do is remember to refill the water once it runs out.
+Now, all you have to do is remember to refill the water in these vases once it runs out.

 15. Hand Painted Centerpiece

-Show off your artistic side with this hand painted centerpiece.
-Start off by coating a layer of frost paint on the bottle.
-Once dried, begin creating your tree.
+Show off your artistic side with this hand-painted centerpiece.
+Start off by coating a layer of frosted paint on the bottle.
+Once dry, begin creating your tree.
 Add a few embellishments with a glue gun and sequins, and then finish off by placing some string lights inside.
+For Christmas, paint a pine tree and fill it with Christmas lights instead.

 Tip: When putting on the branches for your wine bottle artwork, don’t forget to start from the base or the part of the branch attached to the tree.
 That way, you end up having a drawing of a thicker branch base.